cuzfrog/tgods/README.md

 Go version >= 1.18, currently depends on `golang.org/x/exp` for `Ordered` type constraints.

+Data Structures:
 * arrayStack - fixed length first-in-last-out array based stack.
-* circularArrayList - variable length/cap list with fast add/remove at head or tail and random access with index.
+* circularArray - variable length/cap array with fast add/remove at head or tail and random access with index.
 * linkedList - doubly linked list with fast add/remove.
 * binaryHeap - heap based min or max priority queue.
 * rbTree (under implementation..) - red black tree with no recursion but with a parent pointer in the node